Surgical Technologist vs. Scrub Nurse

 What Is a Surgical Technologist?

 A surgical technologist is a member of the operating room team who works under the surgeon's supervision.
-A surgical technologist primarily fulfills the scrub role.
-Before an operation, a surgical technologist prepares the operating room and sets up sterile surgical instruments, gloves, suction tubing, and other essential supplies.
+Surgical technologists primarily fulfill the scrub role, but they can also serve as circulators.
+Before an operation, a surgical technologist in the circulator role will prepare the operating room and set up sterile surgical instruments, gloves, suction tubing, and other essential supplies.

 In addition to assembling the sterile equipment, a surgical technologist checks to ensure all equipment functions properly and makes any necessary adjustments.
-A surgical technologist may also help the surgeon put sterile gloves on.
+A surgical technologist may also set up the back table and mayo stand, count the instruments, and help the surgeon put sterile gloves on.
 Another vital aspect is to place drapes on the patient to create a sterile field.

 What Does a Surgical Technologist Do?